RaineJohnson/RaineJohnson/README.md

 </a>
 </a>

-I am an undergraduate at the University of Washington Bothell with a profound interest in technology and cybersecurity, with a dedication to solving complex security problems.
+I am a graduate from the University of Washington Bothell with a profound interest in technology and cybersecurity, with a dedication to solving complex security problems.

 ## Objective